elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 from tensorflow import keras
 from tensorflow.keras import layers

-# Model / data parametersh
+# Model / data parameters

 # Number of labels used in the model (it identifies digits from 0 to 9,
 # that's why there are 10 classes)
 num_classes = 10
-# Format of the images used for the input
+# Format of the images used for the input of the neural network
 input_shape = (28, 28, 1)

 # Load the data and split it between train and test sets